 Quantitative Characters

 Among the 16 characters stu- died, estimated Diversity Indices H´ in the original collection were moderate to high.
 In the core subset H´ values of 6 characters were found to improve from moderate to high (Table 4).
 In- creasing trend of H´ values of core subset are indicating the presence of duplicate and similarity of genotypes in original collection.
-Core subset is quite sufficient to represent the entire genetic spectrum of original collec- tion.
+Core subset is quite sufficient to represent the entire genetic spectrum of original collection.

 Principal Component Analysis

+In the principal component analysis six components were considered : XXXXXXX.
 In base collection, first six components accounted for 64.26% of total variation while the first six com- ponent of core subset contribution was 73.74%.
 This relationship is an indication of more linear relationship

 Trait